GF(2)

-The elements of GF(2) may be identified with the two possible values of a bit and to the boolean values true and false.
+The elements of GF(2) may be identified with the two possible values of a bit and to the Boolean values true and false.
 It follows that GF(2) is fundamental and ubiquitous in computer science and its logical foundations.

 Definition

 GF(2) is the unique field with two elements with its additive and multiplicative identities respectively denoted 0 and 1.

 Its addition is defined as the usual addition of integers but modulo 2 and corresponds to the table below:

-If the elements of GF(2) are seen as boolean values, then the addition is the same as that of the logical XOR operation.
+If the elements of GF(2) are seen as Boolean values, then the addition is the same as that of the logical XOR operation.

 Since each element equals its opposite, subtraction is thus the same operation as addition.

-The multiplication of GF(2) is again the usual multiplication modulo 2 (see the table below), and on boolean variables corresponds to the logical AND operation.
+The multiplication of GF(2) is the usual multiplication (see the table below), and on Boolean variables corresponds to the logical AND operation.

 GF(2) can be identified with the field of the integers modulo 2, that is, the quotient ring of the ring of integers Z by the ideal 2Z of all even numbers: GF(2) = Z/2Z.

+Notations Z_{2} and $\mathbb Z_2$ may be encountered although they can be confused with the notation of 2-adic integers.